jotsirk/minesweeper/README.md

 - make the minesweeper board more presentable
 - make the entire playing view normal for computer screens(for now)
 - make a singleplayer game playable
-  - [ ] for now only one instance of 1 game is allowed and playable
+  - [x] for now only one instance of 1 game is allowed and playable
   - [x] clickable mines
   - [x] not displayed fields
-  - [ ] empty cells open all cells
+  - [x] empty cells open all cells
-  - [ ] make bombs flaggable
+  - [x] make bombs/fields flaggable
   - [ ] add a frame
   - [ ] add a timer
   - [ ] add number of bombs on the frame